-When an encryption-settings definition is compromised, all data encrypted with that definition is vulnerable, and you must stop using the definition immediately.
+When an encryption settings definition is compromised, all data encrypted with that definition is vulnerable and you must stop using the definition immediately.

-To respond to a compromised encryption settings definition:
+If you have a compromised encryption settings definition:

 If the PingDirectory server is accessed through a PingDirectoryProxy server, then you can set the

-health-check-stateconfiguration property for any LDAP external server definitions that reference that server to have a value of
+health-check-stateconfiguration property for any LDAP external server definitions that reference that server to

-writability-modeglobal configuration property to have a value of
+writability-modeglobal configuration property to